jesserichmanNYC/blog/content/post/everyday_hacks.md

 ## Heredoc Docker container

 Suppose you want to get some tool as a Docker image, but you do not want to search for a suitable image or to create a new `Dockerfile` (no need to keep it for future use, for example).
-Sometimes storing a Docker image definition in a file looks like an overkill - you need to decide how you edit, store and share this Dockerfile.
-Sometimes it's better to have a single line command, that you can copy, share, embed into a shell script or create special command alias.
+Sometimes storing a Docker image definition in a file looks like an overkill - you need to decide how do you edit, store and share this Dockerfile.
+Sometimes it's better just to have a single line command, that you can copy, share, embed into a shell script or create special command `alias`.
 So, when you want to create a new ad-hoc container with a single command, try a [Heredoc](http://www.tldp.org/LDP/abs/html/here-docs.html) approach.

-### Create Apline based container with 'htop' tool
+### Create Alpine based container with 'htop' tool
 ```
 $ docker build -t htop - << EOF
 FROM alpine